- May, 2006

 "Code is Poetry"

-Why did a professor of history and social activist turn to a career in web development?
-Well, my love for coding began with a story.
+My love for design and development began with a story.
 On NPR I heard about a young Syrian immigrant woman who developed an app to help people flee bombs being dropped by the Assad regime.
 Her app helped people find safe spaces quickly.

 I was floored by the implications of her story.
-I realized that my passion for social activism and bringing positive change to the world was going to be rooted in code.
+I realized that my passion for social activism and bringing positive change to the world was going to be rooted in tech.
 That's why the values of WordPress (inclusion, accessibility, and the democratization of publishing) align so well with my own.
-In the future, I plan to develop enough skills to write such meaningful software as did the young Syrian woman.
+In the future, I plan to develop enough skills to write and implement such meaningful software as did the young Syrian woman.
 She is my inspiration.